ExpressionEngine/ExpressionEngine/changelogs/patch.rst

 - Fixed a bug (#20) where the installer checks if the user theme directory is writable even when not installing the default theme.
 - Fixed a bug (#13) where `{if fluid_field}` conditionals would not work as expected.
 - Fixed a bug (#14) where entries would fail to save when a Toggle field was hidden and MySQL was in strict mode.
+- Fixed a bug (#22) where the JavaScript-based URL title generation did not match the PHP version.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists